Categories

 An evil spirit manifests itself.

-I lost consciousness, and when I came back to myself, my parents were above me, telling me that I was shouting and frothing from the mouth…
+I lost consciousness, and when I came back to myself, my parents were above me, telling me that I was shouting and frothing from my mouth…

 I didn’t tell them what happened, but I tell you now.”

-After he had shared this with me, I prayed with him asking God to reveal to us if indeed a demon had entered him, and what was I to do about it!
+After he had shared this with me, I prayed with him asking God to reveal to us if indeed a demon had entered him, and if so, what was I to do about it!

-That evening the young man came back, somewhat scared, and told me that while I was praying for him earlier on, he lost his vision!
-When he recovered it a minute or so later, he saw to his amazement his tummy bouncing in and out vigorously and uncontrollably at great speed.
+That evening the young man came back, somewhat hesitant, and told me that while I was praying for him earlier on, he lost his vision!
+When he regained it a minute or so later, he saw to his amazement that his tummy was bouncing in and out vigorously and uncontrollably at great speed.

 He was terrified!

-Clearly, the evil spirit was forced to manifest itself as I was asking God in prayer precisely for that!
+Clearly, the evil spirit was forced to manifest itself as I was asking God in prayer precisely for that to happen!

 And now it had to be exorcised!

-Before doing that, I read to him Jesus’ words:
+Before attempting, reluctantly to do that, I read to him Jesus’ words:

-This young man however was not willing to invite Jesus to enter his heart and take control of his life and fill it with his presence.
+This young man however was not willing to invite Jesus to enter his heart, to take control of his life and fill it with his presence.

 So, even though he was my next-door neighbour, I could not help him, and he never came back to see me.